 By Teachers, For Teachers

 I am a Science teacher and a techie.
-With this admission comes the fact that I love to find novel ways to incorporate educational technology into my lessons and my classroom.
+With this admission comes the fact that I love to find novel ways to incorporate technology in the classroom into my lessons.
 My students have learned that whenever I find a new tool, I'll bring it in and together we'll brainstorm ways to use it to help us be more effective and engaged scientists.

 I know there is great variety in the resources available to Science teachers in school across the country.
-If you have a tight budget and need to outfit a Science classroom, here is what my students and I consider the six most important pieces of technology for every Science classroom to have.
+If you have a tight budget and need to outfit a Science classroom, here is what my students and I consider the six most important pieces of technology in the classroom for every Science teacher to use.

 Digital Projector (LCD or DLP)